-- When Screwtape gets worked up about the difference between Heaven and Hell, to the degree that he involuntary takes the form of a large centipede.
-It becomes even funnier when read by John Cleese, who had to pick bits of studio from between his teeth after that particular take.
+- When Screwtape gets worked up about the difference between Heaven and Hell, to the degree that he involuntarily takes the form of a large centipede.
+It becomes even funnier when read by John Cleese and ESPECIALLY Andy Serkis, who both had to pick bits of studio from between their teeth after that particular take.

-- Screwtape's rants about the girlfriend Wormwood's target has—she's a good Christian and happens to be a charming and sexy Spirited Young Lady who's also "the sort of creature who'd find ME funny!"
+- Screwtape's rants about the girlfriend Wormwood's target has—she's a good Christian and happens to be a charming and sexy vivacious young woman who's also "the sort of creature who'd find ME funny!"

 - In the play version, Screwtape points out that famous people are a "good" influence, since they're always changing their minds...then tilts the book he's reading to reveal that it's a biography of Madonna.
 Cue "Material Girl" playing during the next set change.